YuriBrandi/Proletheus/README.md

 The solution is to simply export the weights of the Pickle model to a *JSON* file.

 Inference is done by explicitly executing the sigmoid function using the weights, bias and prediction features.
+This step produced a model with an accuracy of **~99.5%**

 ## Requirements
 - Unity 6 *(tested on 6000.0.46f1)*